eichblatt/deadstream/OperatingInstructions.md

 #### Day Knob
 - Turning the Day knob changes the day of the **staged date** from 1 to 31 (depending on the Month (and Year if a Leap Year))
-- Pressing the Day knob makes the **staged date** become the **selected date**.
+- Pressing the Day knob moves the **staged date** to the next date on which there is a tape in the archive.
 - Holding the Day knob (*for 5 seconds*) turns off the screen.
 Turning or pressing any of the 3 knobs will wake up the screen.

 #### Year Knob
 - Turning the Year knob changes the year of the **staged date** from 1965 to 1995.
-- Pressing the Year knob moved the **staged date** to today in history from the currently staged year.
-Pressing the Year knob *again* will move the **staged date** to the next **today in history*** on which there is a tape in the archive (or, if this is the last it will start over again from 1965).
+- Pressing the Year knob moves the **staged date** to today's month/day during the currently staged year (**today in history**, whether there is a tape on that date or not).
+Pressing the Year knob *again* will move the **staged date** to the next **today in history** on which there *is* a tape in the archive (or, if this is the last, it will start over again from 1965).

 #### Select Button
-- Pressing the Select button will select the **staged date**, and make it the **selected date**.
-This will stop any currently playing tape.
+- Pressing the Select button selects the **staged date**, making it the **selected date**.
+This stops any currently playing tape.
-- Holding the Select button will cycle through the **tape identifiers** of the **staged date**.
+- Holding the Select button cycles through the **tape identifiers** of the **staged date**.
 The identifiers are shown in the venue, city, state field.
 Red text indicates audience recordings.
 Releasing the Select button selects the **tape identifier** currently displayed.
 In this way, all tapes from the archive are reachable.

 #### Play/Pause Button
 - Pressing the Play/Pause button plays or pauses the tape from the selected date.